larammerce/docs/8.x/getting-started/installation.md

 @endphp
 ```
-3.Now deploy the project on `~ /larammerce-base-theme` directory:
+3.Now deploy the project on `larammerce-base-theme` directory:
 ```
 ./deploy.sh
 ```

-Finally, press `edit web page` button in the form, select the url name you created, and save.(here the url name is test)<br>
+Finally, press `edit web page` button in the form, select the blade file name you created, and save.(here the blade file name is test)<br>
-See the result on `localhost:8080/test`.
+See the result on `http://0.0.0.0:8080/test`.

 ---